ukstv/pinning-aggregation/README.md

 Having multiple pinning backends simultaneously leads to distributed transactions, if done thoroughly.
 We have following expectations:

-- 90% of the time, only one pinning backend is used,
+- 90% of the time, one only uses one pinning backend,
 - pinning is an idempotent operation,
-- if multiple pinning backends are used simultaneously, the node _must_ `pin` on all the backends, yet it treats `unpin` operation on best effort basis.
+- if one uses multiple pinning backends simultaneously, the node _must_ `pin` on all the backends, yet it treats `unpin` operation on best effort basis.

 Thus, instead of distributed transactions, we can use light-weight Promises.